About The Founder, Michelle K. McGuire, J.D.

 Since 2003, Michelle’s law practice has been developing relationships with clients that span preschool education to transition to adulthood.
 She is licensed to practice law in Ohio and Indiana.
 She works to ensure representation of family lies in special education due process, Section 504, student expulsion, Section 1983, federal litigation and other education law matters.
 She earned her law degree from Cleveland State Marshall College of Law and her undergraduate from Bowling Green State University.
 After being licensed to practice law, she was admitted to the Ohio Northern District Court and Southern District of Ohio Court.

-Nikki H. Loveless, Advocate
+Nikki R. Loveless, M.Ed., Advocate

-Nikki (Holway) Loveless is a special education advocate who keeps the IEP team focused on the unique educational needs of the student.
-As a Board Certified Behavior Analyst (BCBA), she knows how to collect, analyze and interpret data related to your child’s needs.
+Nikki (Holway) Loveless is a dedicated special education advocate who keeps the IEP team focused on the unique educational needs of the student.
+As a Board Certified Behavior Analyst (BCBA), she knows how to effectively analyze and interpret data related to your child’s needs.
 Her expertise and experience make her a key player in getting these needs accurately interpreted and met by the district.

 Dawn Fleming, Advocate